ivan-guerra/linux_device_drivers/README.md

 * Configure and build the Linux kernel
 * Build out-of-tree kernel modules

-The containers create the initramfs and kernel bzimage that can be handed off to the QEMU emulator.
+The containers create the initramfs and kernel bzImage that can be handed off to the QEMU emulator.
 From within the emulator, we can load/unload our custom modules and experiment with LDD3's in memory "devices" from the safety of a sandboxed environment.